Your First Visit

 On your first visit, you will be greeted by one of our staff members and given a tour of the office.
 You will complete your initial paperwork, and we will perform a complimentary, no-obligation orthodontic exam.
 We evaluate many things relating to the face, the smile, the fit of the teeth, and the amount of room for all of the teeth during this time.
 Each of our offices is equipped with modern digital X-ray machines.
 Should diagnostic records need to be taken, we can accomplish this during your initial visit at no additional charge.

 Suppose a patient is still developing and is not yet ready for treatment.
 In that case, we will recommend the patient be placed into an observation phase where we will follow growth and development to determine the appropriate time for treatment.
-So, no matter what your dental needs are, Dr. Stevens and his dedicated staff have you covered.
+So, no matter what your dental needs are, we have you covered.

 Avoiding Dental Anxiety on Your First Visit